RTXteam/PloverDB/README.md

 ### How to view logs

 To view logs in your **browser**, go to https://kg2cplover.rtx.ai:9990/get_logs.
-This will show information from the Plover and uwsgi logs.
+This will show information from the Plover and gunicorn logs.
 By default, the last 100 lines in each log are displayed; you can change this using the `num_lines` parameter - e.g., https://kg2cplover.rtx.ai:9990/get_logs?num_lines=500.

-To see the logs via the **terminal** (includes all components - uwsgi, etc.), run:
+To see the logs via the **terminal** (includes all components - gunicorn, etc.), run:
  ```
  docker logs plovercontainer
 ```